History of crossbows: Countermarch

 Illustration of a Song crossbow volley fire formation divided into firing, advancing, and reloading lines from top to bottom.
-From Zeng Gongliang 曾公亮, Complete Essentials for the Military Classics Preceding Volume (Wujing Zongyao qian ji 武經總要前集), ca. 1044 CE.
+From Zeng Gongliang 曾公亮, Complete Essentials for the Military Classics Preceding Volume (Wujing Zongyao qian ji 武經總要前集), ca. 1044 AD.

 The Wujing Zongyao, written during the Song dynasty, notes that during the Tang period, crossbows were not used to their full effectiveness out of fear of cavalry charges.
 The author's solution was to drill the soldiers to the point where rather than hide behind shieldbearers upon the approach of enemy soldier, they would "plant the feet like a firm mountain, and, unmoving at the front of the battle arrays, shoot thickly to the middle [of the enemy], and none among them will not fall down dead."
 The Song volley fire formation was described thus: "Those in the center of the formation should load while those on the outside of the formation should shoot, and when [the enemy gets] close, then they should shelter themselves with small shields [literally side shields, 旁牌], each taking turns and returning, so that those who are loading are within the formation.
 In this way the crossbows will not cease sounding."
 In addition to the Tang formation, the Song illustration also added a new label to the middle line of crossbowmen between the firing and reloading lines, known as the "advancing crossbows."
 Both Tang and Song manuals also made aware to the reader that "the accumulated arrows should be shot in a stream, which means that in front of them there must be no standing troops, and across [from them] no horizontal formations."

 Regarding the method of using the crossbow, it cannot be mixed up with hand-to-hand weapons, and it is beneficial when shot from high ground facing downwards.
 It only needs to be used so that the men within the formation are loading while the men in the front line of the formation are shooting.
 As they come forward they use shields to protect their flanks.
 Thus each in their turn they draw their crossbows and come up; then as soon as they have shot bolts they return again into the formation.
 Thus the sound of the crossbows is incessant and the enemy can hardly even flee.
 Therefore we have the following drill – shooting rank, advancing rank, loading rank.